WordPress Integration

 Retrieve article content from WordPress

-Start the local development server to preview the effect
+Start the local development service to preview the effect

 After executing the synchronization command, please check the